aidanrogers02/Google_Data_Analytics_Capstone_Cyclistic/README.md

 ## Ask
 First I had to ask questions about what my stakeholders would want and how I was meant to answer the guiding question.

--Guiding Question: "How do annual members and casual riders use Cyclistic bikes differently?"
+* Guiding Question: "How do annual members and casual riders use Cyclistic bikes differently?"
-+Business Task: To find trends that show how annual members and casual riders us Cyclistic differently.
+* Business Task: To find trends that show how annual members and casual riders us Cyclistic differently.
 Use these trends to give recommendations for the marketing team to turn casual riders into members.
-+Shareholders: Marketing team and Executive team
+* Shareholders: Marketing team and Executive team